UDT-ITF/website/source/api/index.md

 |`identifier`| A unique identifier of the requested text resource, expressed as a string.
 This may be an ark, URN, filename, or other unique identifier but ideally SHOULD be a Persistent Identifier.
 Special characters MUST be URI encoded. |
 |`version`| _OPTIONAL_ Specifies the version as defined in **2.4 Versions** above. |
 |`info`| Specifies the information being requested.
 These are described in detail below. |

-> DISCUSSION POINT: Is this sufficient?
-Is json OK as the only return format?
-> > MH: I added an example with a version and added version to the table.

 #### 3.2.1 Info